 Creatine and hair loss

-According to Herbals Daily there is no evidence, nor indication, that creatine supplementation seems to cause direct hair loss.
+According to a research, there is no evidence, nor indication, that creatine supplementation seems to cause direct hair loss.
 Yet there are people who report that they experience an increased loss of hair after using creatine.
 This could be because increased creatine intake can increase DHT levels.
 This means that although creatine itself does not seem to cause baldness directly, it can accelerate the process of hair loss by increasing DHT levels if one is already sensitive to DHT.
-In other words, if you have been genetically ‘condemned’ to this type of baldness, DHT can speed up this process.
+In other words, if you have been genetically ‘condemned’ to this type of baldness, DHT can speed up this process. natural hair growth products